esa-tu-darmstadt/altis_sycl/README.md

 # Altis-SYCL

-SYCL implementation of the Altis GPGPU benchmark suite (https://github.com/utcs-scea/altis).
-Migrated from CUDA using the DPC++ Compatibility Tool of oneAPI 2022.1.
-Contains also a portion of our benchmark results with various accelerators in the benchmarks.md file.
-A major focus was to determine the expected performance of GPU-tailored kernels on FPGAs.
-Also, the optimization potential of these GPU-tailored kernels on FPGAs was investigated.
-Only comparably minor changes were made to speed up the FPGA port, our interest lied in the achievable performance without major rework of the kernels.
+Altis-SYCL is a SYCL-based implementation of the Altis GPGPU benchmark suite (https://github.com/utcs-scea/altis) (originally written in CUDA) for CPUs, GPUs, and FPGAs.

+Altis-SYCL has been migrated from CUDA using the [DPC++ Compatibility Tool](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compatibility-tool.html) of oneAPI 2022.1.
+Our main focus has been to evaluate the performance of these GPU-tailored SYCL kernels and investigate their optimization potential on FPGAs.
+For some cases, minor changes were made to speedup the FPGA port as our interest lies in the achievable performance without major rework of the kernels.

+The [`benchmarks.md`](benchmarks.md) file contains a portion of our benchmark results with various accelerators.

 # Directory Structure